12 Top-Rated Campgrounds in Minnesota

 While all state forest campgrounds can save you a little money on your Minnesota vacation, in terms of scenery and access to nearby attractions, they all deliver.

 In the far northern part of the state, Woodenfrog Campground within Kabetogama State Forest is a great example of a state forest campground.
-Containing 61 non-electrical campsites, it not only offers easy access to adventure in the surrounding Kabetogama State Forest, but it sits at the front door of Voyageurs National Park and offers a launching point into a whole new world.
+It has 61 non-electrical campsites and easy access to adventure in the surrounding Kabetogama State Forest.
+It also sits at the front door of Voyageurs National Park and offers a launching point into a whole new world.

 Address: Co Rd.
 122, Ray, Minnesota

-Stretching from Duluth to the US/Canadian border, the North Shore of Lake Superior provides endless adventure.
+The North Shore of Lake Superior provides endless adventure stretching from Duluth to the US/Canadian border.
 Activities range from cross-country hiking to sailing in the frigid waters of Lake Superior.

-On top of the many things to do, great campsites stretch all along this recreation destination.
-Nearly halfway up the shore, Split Rock Lighthouse State Park offers a great example of these North Shore overnight accommodations.
+Great campsites stretch all along this recreation destination at Split Rock, located approximately halfway up the shore.
 With just a little bit of effort, campers at this lakeside destination are afforded some of the best views found in the state.

 A strong recommendation when staying the night at Split Rock Lighthouse State Park is to reserve one of the campsites on the lakeside portion of the campground loop.
 These all offer personal views of the rugged shoreline and Split Rock Lighthouse in the distance.
 Campsites can be reserved one year in advance, and many are during the popular summer season.